brianreumere/data-brokers/README.md

     workaround: |
       Email `someone@example.com` indicating that the opt out is broken.
 Include the profile URL in the email.
   notes:
     - note: These are some notes about the opt out experience.
+You can use **Markdown**.
       date: 2023-10-01
 ```